Mentors

 Above is a snapshop of Rachel at the UN and AFS Youth Assembly in 2023.
 Photo 1: Rachel at UNGA.
 Photo 2: Rachel with SDGs at the UN HQ.
 Photo 3: Rachel speaking at International Youth Day at UN HQ.
 Photo 4: from left to right - Julia Samson, Andrea Cuellar Medina, and Rachel.
 Photo 5: Rachel on UN webTV.
 Photo 6: Celebration of proclamation for AFS Youth Assembly Day signed by Mayor Jerome Adams of New York City.
 Photo 7: from left to right UNA USA Youth Obersever Ose Ehianeta Arheghan, White House Office of the First Lady Deputy Associate Director Himaja Nagireddy, Julia and Rachel.
 Photo 8: Rachel right before her Young Global Citizen Award presentation.
 Photo 9: Rachel with all award finalists.
 Photo 10: Rachel and Julia Samson at AFS Youth Assembly in Convene.
 Photo 11: Rachel recognized as Youth Ambassador.
 Photo 12: Rachel pointing to Global Futurist Initiative as a program partner.
 Photo 13 and 14.
 Rachel’s presentation on youth upskilling for the future.
 Photo 15: Youth Assembly culture festival.

-After attending the 2023 UNA-USA Leadership Engagement Summit seen below to advocate to her state representatives in Congress about the need of continued and sustainable US leadership with the United Nations, Rachel, in collaboration with various actors, is set to start a professional chapter in Indiana as well as partner with various engagement areas to spearhead the localization of the SDGs in the country.
+After attending the 2023 UNA-USA Leadership Engagement Summit seen below to advocate to her state representatives in Congress about the need of continued and sustainable U.S. leadership with the United Nations, Rachel, in collaboration with various actors, is set to organize a Midwest SDG Summit in Indiana as well as partner with various engagement areas to spearhead the localization of the SDGs in the country.

 Above is a snapshot of the 2023 UNA-USA Leadership Engagement Summit from meeting Trebuchet mentor Julia Shufro (photo 1); photo of Rachel on the first day of the conference (photo 2); taking photos with her Indiana advocacy group (photo 3); UNA-USA’s President Rachel Bowen Pittman (photo 4); Grassroots Advocacy Manager Maria Amalla (photo 5); Senior Associate of Youth Engagement Rachel McCave (photo 6); Senior Director of Programs & Policy Farah Eck (photo 7); UNA-USA Youth Observer to the UN Himaja Nagireddy (photo 8); meeting Sen. Mike Braun’s Legislative Assistant Sydney Cox (photo 9); meeting Rep. Jim Baird’s Legislative Assistant Tanner Brown (photo 10); meeting Sen. Todd Young’s Legislative Assistant Gavin Laffoon (photo 11); meeting various UNA-USA youth leaders (photo 12-19); Rachel at UN Foundation HQ (photo 20).